flame-engine/flame/doc/images.md

 ```

 You must pass the size to the render method, and the image will be resized accordingly.

-The render method will do nothing while the sprite has not been loaded, so you don't need to worry.
-The image is cached in the `Images` class, so you can safely create many sprites with the same filename.

 All render methods from the Sprite class can receive a `Paint` instance as the optional named parameter `overridePaint` that parameter will override the current `Sprite` paint instance for that render call.